m-lito13/Terrific_Exam/README.md

 For Backend : port value can be changed in .env file located in Backend

 For Frontend : URL and PORT of backend can be changed in .env file located in todos-ui-app folder

+Backend REST API

+Get Todo items : GET <BaseURL>/api/todos
+Add new Todo item : POST <BaseURL>/api/todos , request body {"text":"tochange" status:"NEW"}  (valid values for status are "NEW", "INPROCESS", "DONE")
+Delete Todo item : DELETE <BaseURL>/api/todos/<id> , <id> of Todo item to be deleted Update Todo item : PUT <BaseURL>/api/todos/<id> , request body {"text":"tochange" status:"NEW"}  (valid values for status are "NEW", "INPROCESS", "DONE")

+For update request one of fields can be provided , for add new - both fields